 Who Pays the Real Estate Taxes the Year You Buy Your Home?

-When you buy a home, who should pay the real estate taxes the first year?
-Common sense tells us that the seller should pay the taxes from the beginning of the real estate tax year until the date of closing.
+When you buy a home, who should pay the local real estate taxes the first year?
+Common sense tells us that the seller should pay the property taxes from the beginning of the real estate tax year until the date of closing.
 The buyer should pay the real estate taxes due after closing.
-This way, the buyer and seller only pay the real estate taxes that accrued during the time they actually owned the property.
+This way, the buyer and seller pay only the real estate taxes that accrued during the time they actually owned the property.
+This is, in fact, how real estate tax payments are usually arranged when you buy or sell a home, as described here.

 Seller-Buyer Split of Real Estate Taxes

-If the seller has already paid the taxes for the entire year, the buyer should be required to reimburse the seller for his or her prorated share.
-If none of the taxes have been paid, the seller should be charged his or her prorated share with the amount placed in escrow.
+If the seller has already paid the taxes for the entire year, the buyer will normally be required to reimburse the seller for a prorated share.
+If none of the taxes have been paid, the seller should be charged a prorated share with the amount placed in escrow.

-When the buyer files his or her taxes for the year, he or she will be able to deduct the real estate taxes he or she paid as an itemized deduction.
-Indeed, for tax purposes, the IRS automatically treats the seller as having paid the property taxes up to the date of sale, and the buyer having paid the taxes due after the date of sale.
+When the buyer files income taxes for the year, they will be able to deduct the real estate taxes paid if they itemize their deductions, up to a maximum of $10,000 (through 2025).
+(See Tax Deductions for Homeowners.)
+Indeed, for tax purposes, the IRS automatically treats the home seller as having paid the property taxes up to the date of sale, and the buyer as having paid the taxes due after the date of sale.

 Now, here's the strange part.
-Even if the buyer or seller doesn't actually pay his or her pro rata share of the real estate taxes, he or she is still treated as having done so by the IRS.
-This means that the buyer gets a deduction for the prorated amount of real estate tax due after closing, and the seller gets the same deduction for the taxes due before closing--even if one or the other didn't actually pay them.
+Even a buyer or seller who doesn't actually pay a rata share of the real estate taxes is treated as having done so by the IRS.
+This means that the buyer gets a deduction for the prorated amount of real estate tax due after closing, and the seller gets the same deduction for the taxes due before closing, even if one or the other didn't actually pay them.

 Example 1: Assume that the contract Bill and Sandra made didn't require Bill to reimburse Sandra for his $300 share of the $900 real estate taxes she paid, and Bill in fact does not do so.
 Bill may still deduct $300, and Sandra only $600.